 Enumeration of Male Voters, 1891

-This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
+The Tennessee State Library and Archives is pleased to announce that Tennesseans will have free online access to the full run of The Tennessean (1812 to today) through the Tennessean Electronic Library (TEL).
 Sourced from the collection of Tennessee State Library and Archives.
 Reproduced with permission.
 (From outside the library, use Login ID: linebaughpl and password: 37130).

-The Historical Research Room (HRR), located on the second floor of Linebaugh Public Library, features Rutherford County materials and Tennessee genealogical resources.
-The HRR is open during regular library hours, though it does close one half hour before the library closes.
+The Historical Research Center (HRC), is located within the Rutherford County Archives building at 435 Rice Street, Murfreesboro.
+The collection features Rutherford County materials and Tennessee genealogical resources.
+The HRC is open Monday through Friday 8 a.m. until 4 p.m.
 The materials in the room are a reference and research collection and are for in-house use only.

-- More than 10,000 books covering the Eastern, Southern, and Midwest regions of the U.S. and more than 5,200 rolls of microfilm - including the large L.W.
+- More than 10,000 books covering the Eastern, Southern, and Midwest regions of the U.S. and nearly 4,000 rolls of microfilm - including the large L.W.
 Anderson that was donated to our historical collection in 1998.

 - Access to Ancestry Library Edition (in-library use only) and HeritageQuest Online.
 Visit our Research Genealogy page for more information.
 Click here to use HeritageQuest on a computer outside of the library; you will need to enter your library card number.

-- A microfilm reader/printer, computer access, and a Bookscribe copier.
+- A microfilm reader/printer, computer access, photo scanner, and a Bookscribe copier.

 - Our Rutherford County and Tennessee sources include:

-- Newspapers from Murfreesboro are on microfilm for 1931 to the present.
-From 1820-1930 only scattered issues have survived and are available on microfilm.
+- Newspapers from Murfreesboro are on microfilm from 1931 to the present.
+From 1820 to 1930 only scattered issues have survived and are available on microfilm.

 - Murfreesboro city directories for 1925, 1934, 1940, 1947, 1950, 1956, 1958, 1960, 1962, 1964, 1966, 1967, 1969-89, and 1991-present